Saturday, June 13, 2026

 Advantages for Advaita

 While most of such dialogues happened outside India in English, local religious heads of Vaishnava thought were not aware of its consequences later on young minds, who were for a large part English educated and trying to move abroad for various reasons.
 Gurus ranging from Ramana till Chinmayananda, preached Gita and Upanishads as pure Advaita Vedanta while others are ‘Sects’ which spread locally!
+Later, most among English knowing students and scholars agreed, as maximum number of Books on advaita were readily available than other two schools, which confined to Kannada and Tamil.

 Since we do not know exactly when Shankaracharya’s Advaita trickled across the subcontinent, it was possible through Christian Missionaries like Maxmuller.
 Originally, they made a study of Buddhist thought and Advaita but ignored Vaishnava schools like that of Ramanuja- Madhvacharya for reasons best known to them!
 Hence there continued a wider but not accurate information carried through English language.
 This again received a massive support from the likes of Dr S Radhakrishnan, Prof. M Hiriyanna and a gamut of their students across India.
-While Dvaita remained in Karnataka and Ramanuja thought on Tamil Nadu.
+While Dvaita remained in Karnataka and Ramanuja thought in Tamil Nadu.

 Monday, February 23, 2026